-- Phase Control Gain Shows and sets the control gain for phase tracking. - Negative values are used to track a parallel resonance. - Positive values are used to track a series resonance.
+Phase Setpoint Control Gain.
+The control gain of the frequency control loop.

-Increasing the absolute value will increase the controller speed but may lead to instability.
+- Negative values will track a parallel resonance. - Positive values will track a series resonance. - Increasing the absolute value will increase the controller speed but may lead to instability.